Doctorate in Clinical Psychology

 Fitness to practise is a requirement of all professions registered with the Health & Care Professions Council (please see the HCPC website if you need more information about fitness to practise).
 During training, monitoring of fitness to practise is the responsibility of course centres.
 Concerns about fitness to practise could also be raised during the selection process, including the manner and tone of written and verbal communications with the course centre at any stage of the selection process, as well as behaviour both during and between interviews for those candidates called for interview.

-Please note that the interview procedure for 2020 entry had to be adapted and involved remote interviews only, due to the impact of coronavirus and lockdown at that time.
-We hope and anticipate that selection in May 2021 will involve face-to-face interviews as described above.
-In the event that this is not possible, candidates will be informed in good time, and we will adopt the 2020 remote interview format.
+Please note that the interview procedure for 2021 entry had to be adapted and involved remote interviews (one panel interview only), due to the impact of coronavirus and lockdown at that time.
+We do not yet know whether selection in May 2022 will involve face-to-face interviews as described above, or remote interviews.
+Candidates will be informed in good time of the format of the interviews.

 All offers of a place on a course are dependent on satisfactory Disclosure & Barring Service and occupational health checks.
-Criminal record checks are usually made through the Disclosure & Barring Service (for England and Wales) or Disclosure Scotland.
+Criminal record checks are usually made through the Disclosure & Barring Service (for England, Wales and Northern Ireland) or Disclosure Scotland.
 The checks will disclose information such as: unspent and spent convictions; police information such as cautions, reprimands or warnings; etc.

 Training as a clinical psychologist involves working with children and vulnerable adults.
 Throughout the selection process and the training programme we will take stringent measures to ensure that the clients that trainees work with are kept safe.